 See videos of how cars perform in IIHS' front and side crash tests.

 IIHS rear-impact evaluations

 Though common, not many rear-impact crashes are fatal.
 But they do cause many injuries, especially whiplash trauma to the neck.
 The IIHS evaluates rear impacts with physical inspections and crash testing.
-The crash test simulates a rear-end crash about equivalent to a stationary vehicle being struck at 20 mph by a vehicle of the same weight.
+The crash test, which is conducted with the vehicle seat attached to a moving sled, simulates a rear-end crash about equivalent to a stationary vehicle being struck at 20 mph by a vehicle of the same weight.